trenskow/isvalid/README.md

 }
 ````

 There is also a shortcut version of describing objects and arrays.
-You can read more about that below in the [Object and Array Shortcuts](#object-and-array-shortcuts) section.
+You can read more about that below in the [Type Shortcuts](#type-shortcuts) section.

 #### `Object` Validators